Visit the NMDGF website for current news and events.

 GRANTS -- Kirt Darner, a former outfitter and owner of a private northwestern New Mexico elk hunting park, was sentenced to $10,000 in fines and 4,500 hours of community service Monday for illegally transporting elk and receiving stolen bighorn sheep heads.

 Cibola County District Judge Camille Martinez-Olguin also ordered Darner to pay an undetermined amount of restitution to the New Mexico Department of Game and Fish, the Colorado Division of Wildlife, and a taxidermy business in Montrose, Colo., where the sheep heads were stolen.
-Olguin ordered Darner to serve 25 weeks of community service a year for
+Olguin ordered Darner to serve 25 weeks of community service a year for 4 ½ years -- 4,500 hours -- in Colorado and New Mexico.

 "Mr. Darner has learned that we will not tolerate people trying to profit by stealing wildlife that belongs to the citizens of New Mexico," Cibola County District Attorney Lemuel Martinez said.
 "We will continue to aggressively prosecute these types of crimes."